microsoft/AzureTRE/docs/concepts.md

 The workspace itself contains only the bare essentials to provide this functionality, such as firewalls, storage etc.

-Workspaces can be enhanced with one or more building blocks called **Workspace Services** like Azure ML, Guacamole etc. to allow functionality such as development of machine learning models, data engineering, data analysis and software development.
+Workspaces can be enhanced with one or more building blocks called **workspace services** like Azure ML, Guacamole etc. to allow functionality such as development of machine learning models, data engineering, data analysis and software development.

 Multiple Workspaces can be created within a single Trusted Research Environment to create the required separation for your projects.